-We'll walk you through the following key elements to consider when shopping for a kayak paddle:
+We will walk you through the following key elements to consider when shopping for a kayak paddle:

 - The kayak you'll be using and its length and width.
-The kayak width and the paddlers' height will determine how long your paddle should be.
+The kayak width and the paddler's height will determine how long your paddle should be.

 - Blade materials: Different compositions are available.
 High-end options are light, stiff, and provide a more responsive stroke, but they are also more expensive.

 - Shaft materials: This affects the weight and overall performance of the paddle.
-Aluminum, fiberglass and carbon fiber are the main options.
-Wooden paddles exist but we did not consider them in this review.
+Aluminum, fiberglass, and carbon fiber are the main options.
+Wooden paddles exist, but we did not consider them in this review.

 What type of kayaking?